-Although there are many different types of cancer, which have different causes and risk factors, doctors estimate that about 40% of cancers are preventable.
-Also, individual people have different risks for developing different cancers.
-Therefore, no set of prevention strategies is effective in every person.
+There are many different types of cancer, with different causes and risk factors.
+Doctors estimate that about 40% of cancers are preventable.
+Also, individual people have different levels of risk for developing different cancers.
+Therefore, there are no prevention strategies that are effective for all cancers or in every person.
 However, some general strategies do reduce the risk of cancer or cancer complications in many people.
 These general strategies fall into 3 categories:

 Screening is part of secondary prevention of certain cancers.
 It involves using information about a person, particularly their risk factors for cancer and results of their physical examination, to guide testing to look for unrecognized cancer.
 Early detection of cancerous or precancerous growths can save lives.
-So it is important that people get recommended screening tests for cancer.
-For example, Papanicolaou (Pap) tests are a way to screen for cervical cancers by detecting precancerous changes in cells of the cervix.
+So it is important that people get the recommended screening tests for cancer.
+For example, Papanicolaou (Pap) tests, testing for human papillomavirus (HPV), or both are ways to screen for cervical cancer by detecting precancerous changes in cells of the cervix.
 Colonoscopy is one of the screening tests for colorectal cancer.
 Removing precancerous colon polyps found during screening can decrease the chance of developing colorectal cancer.

 Lifestyle factors